Custom operators#

 Third-party dependencies#

-To add third-party modules as dependencies to a plug-in package, you should create
+To add third-party modules as dependencies to a plugin package, create

 and reference a folder or ZIP file with the sites of the dependencies in an XML file